VocabHunter/VocabHunter/README.md

 # How to Build The Installable Bundle

 [![Using the Java Packager with JDK 11](/assets/Using-The-Java-Packager-With-JDK-11.png)][Using the Java Packager with JDK 11]

+NB: You will need JDK 11 for this.
+For details of the work to switch to JDK 16, see [this milestone](https://github.com/VocabHunter/VocabHunter/milestone/2).

 In the article [Using the Java Packager with JDK 11] you can read about how installable bundles for Mac, Windows and Linux are created and how you can do this in your own project.
 These self-contained installers allow users to setup VocabHunter on their computer without the need to first install Java.